 That's why one of the most important roles in movie production is editing.
-For those of you who think that a movie (or television show) is shot straight through from beginning to end, you'll be surprised to learn that sometimes the end is shot long before the opening scenes... and sometimes shot several times.
+For those of you who think that a movie (or television show) is shot straight through from beginning to end, you'll be surprised to learn that sometimes the end is shot long before the opening scenes… and is sometimes shot several times.
 The actual shooting sequence depends on a lot of production factors.
 What results is miles (or gigabytes these days) of footage.
-Then the editor's splicing, dicing and organizing skill turns it into an artistic whole that reflects the vision of the director and writers.
+Then the editor's splicing, dicing, and organizing skills turn it into an artistic whole that reflects the vision of the director and writers.

 But they should.

 What Does Editing Do?

 As discussed in Editing versus Proofreading: What's the Difference and Why You Need Both, the editing process asks if the work—written, audio, visual or performance art—is presented in a way that is appropriate for the intended message and audience.
 Editing is concerned with these elements: